Hedlen/Hedlen.github.io/_pages/about.md

 **High Dynamic Range Image (HDRI)**
 - Jul.
 2019 - Present, Algorithm Leader
-- Responsible for HDRI projects, including YUV & RAW domin.
+- Responsible for HDRI projects, including YUV and RAW domains.
 Compared with ordinary images, HDRI can provide more dynamic range and image details, according to different exposure time Low Dynamic Range (LDRI) images, use each exposure time corresponds to the LDRI with the best details to synthesize the final HDRI, which can better reflect the visual effects in the real environment of people.
 </div>
 </div>